-What is Yom Kippur?
+What is Yom Kippur? - CBBC Newsround

 This year, it begins on the evening of Friday 29 September and lasts until the evening of the following day.

-Yom Kipper is a day to reflect on the past year and ask for God's forgiveness for anything you might have done wrong.
+Yom Kippur is a day to reflect on the past year and ask for God's forgiveness for anything you might have done wrong.

 This is because in the Jewish faith, on Yom Kippur God decides what the next 12 months will be like for everyone.